mtumilowicz/rust-rocket-workshop/README.txt

 8. pattern matching
 1. String vs str
+    * So what is a String?
+That's three words; two are the same as for &str but it adds a third word which is the capacity of the str buffer on the heap, always on the heap (a str is not necessarily on the heap) it manages before it's filled and has to re-allocate. the String basically owns a str as they say; it controls it and can resize it and reallocate it when it sees fit.
+So a String is as said closer to a &str than to a str.
+    * Another thing is a Box<str>; this also owns a str and its runtime representation is the same as a &str but it also owns the str unlike the &str but it cannot resize it because it does not know its capacity so basically a Box<str> can be seen as a fixed-length String that cannot be resized (you can always convert it into a String if you want to resize it).
+    * &str is super useful to be able to to have multiple different substrings of a String without having to copy; as said a String owns the str on the heap it manages and if you could only create a substring of a String with a new String it would have to be copied because everything in Rust can only have one single owner to deal with memory safety.
+So for instance you can slice a string:
+        * let string: String   = "a string".to_string();
+        * let substring1: &str = &string[1..3];
+        * let substring2: &str = &string[2..4];
+    * String:

+      Rust's owned String type, the string itself lives on the heap and therefore is mutable and can alter its size and contents.
+      Because String is owned when the variables which owns the string goes out of scope the memory on the heap will be freed.
+      Variables of type String are fat pointers (pointer + associated metadata) The fat pointer is 3 * 8 bytes (wordsize) long and consists of the following 3 elements:
+      Pointer to actual data on the heap, it points to the first character Length of the string (# of characters)
+      Capacity of the string on the heap
+    * &str:

+      Rust's non-owned String type, it's immutable by default.
+The string itself lives somewhere else in memory usually on the heap or in 'static memory.
+      Because String is non-owned when &str variables go out of scope the memory of the string will not be freed.
+      Variables of type &str are fat pointers (pointer + associated metadata) The fat pointer is 2 * 8 bytes (wordsize) long and consists of the following 2 elements:
+      Pointer to actual data on the heap, it points to the first character Length of the string (# of characters)
+    * String is an Object.

+      &str is a pointer at a part of object.
+    * For C# and Java people:

+      Rust' String === StringBuilder
+      Rust's &str === (immutable) string
+    * String is the dynamic heap string type, like Vec: use it when you need to own or modify your string data.
+    * str is an immutable1 sequence of UTF-8 bytes of dynamic length somewhere in memory.
+    * In summary, use String if you need owned string data (like passing strings to other threads, or building them at runtime), and use &str if you only need a view of a string.
+    * similar to the relationship between by-value T and by-reference &T for general types
+    * Statically allocated objects are normally stored neither on the heap, nor the stack, but in their own region of memory
     * As a rule of thumb: functions that do something with a string without needing to stash it away somewhere should take &str, functions that modify the String should take String, functions that need to store it for later should take String.
     * See if you can use Arc<str> instead of String.
 This would make using .clone() faster because it wouldn't actually clone the strings at the cost of not being able to mutate the strings.
     * Accepting &str in your function allows the caller to call the function multiple times without reallocating the string.
 Whereas taking String means the caller has to give you a brand new allocation with each call (since String always manages a heap allocation).